orangejuice/blog/data/activity/book-始于极限-2022/record.en.md

 date: 2023-08-28 08:01:38+08:00
 douban:
   rating: 9.1
-  subtitle: "[Japan] Ueno Chizuko [Japan] Suzuki Ryōmi / 2022 / Xinxing Publishing House"
+  subtitle: Chieko Ueno, Ryomei Suzuki / 2022 / New Star Press
 ---

+Via mia Book Excerpt
-From Via mia's book excerpts: I still believe that it is better to talk about love than not to.
-Because in the game of love, people can deeply understand themselves and others.
-Love helps us understand our desires, jealousy, control, selfishness, tolerance, and detachment.
-Love is a platform for struggle.
-You have to seize the other's ego and give up your own.
-I never thought of love as an indulgent experience.
-During the process of love, we are hurt and we hurt each other.
-Through these difficult times, we painfully figure out the self-defense line that can't be given to others under any circumstances, and the self-boundary line that the other can't cross.
-I have always believed that love will not blind a person's eyes.
-On the contrary, love is a state of being extremely sober when facing the other, so that it appears extremely crazy in the eyes of others.
+I still believe that it is better to be in love than not to be.
+Because in the playground of love, one can deeply learn about oneself and others.
+Love helps us understand our own desires, jealousy, the urge to control, selfishness, tolerance, and detachment.
+Love is a platform for struggle, where you must seize the other's self and give up your own.
+I never consider love to be an indulgent experience.
+In the process of love, we get hurt and hurt each other, thereby painstakingly discerning the boundaries of our self-defense that cannot be conceded to others, as well as the impenetrable boundaries of the other.
+I have always believed that love does not blind a person; on the contrary, love is a state of being "extremely lucid when facing the other, so much so that it appears utterly insane to onlookers."